Abega1642/Abega1642/README.md

 - 👋 Hi, I’m @Abega1642
 - 👀 I’m interested in Mathematics,Theoretical Physics, Computer science, Philosophy, Musics and arts
 - 🌱 I’m currently learning Mathematics, physics and Computer science
-- 💞️ I’m looking to collaborate on Mathematics, physics and informatics
+- 💞️ I’m looking to collaborate on Mathematics, physics and computer science
 - 📫 How to reach me : a.razafindratelo@gmail.com

 <!---